Singing lessons come in many forms and at different prices.

 Jamie is another well-respected singing coach, although he is definitely a few steps beneath Ken Tamplin in the name-recognition category.
 That’s actually a good thing, though.

 In addition to private coaching, he also sells a number for books and courses through his website, but none of them are the kind of comprehensive course like the three listed above in the section on online singing courses.

 Kevin Richards is another pop, rock and metal specialist.
 He was awarded the coveted “Subject Matter Expert” by “The Modern Vocalist”, which is the #1 community for singers.

 He charges $72 for an hour-long basic lesson at his New York Studio or via Skype and $100 for an intensive lesson.
 The one negative thing I can say about Kevin’s courses is that his website is terrible.

 In addition to private vocal instruction, Eric also offers online group classes and he has a number of singing courses you can work through on your own.
 He offers a 30-day free trial period on those, so you can try them out before you have to spend any money.

 Cari Cole is a celebrity voice trainer and is one of the most in-demand music instructors in the profession.
-Her past clients include legends legends like Courtney Love, the band Journey, Grammy winners Donald Fagen/Steely Dan and Chrisette Michele, as well as finalists from The Voice and American Idol.
+Her past clients include legends legends like singer Courtney Love, the band Journey, Grammy winners Donald Fagen/Steely Dan and Chrisette Michele, as well as finalists from The Voice and American Idol.